Work with work item workflows

 Click Add Transition.

 Select a From status.
-If you choose Any status, your issue action will be able to be performed from anywhere in the workflow.
+If you choose Any status, your work item action will be able to be performed from anywhere in the workflow.
 Otherwise, it can only be from the status you choose.

 For To status, select Itself.